6 Things To Consider When Using Open Source Data

 Component # 5: Remain secure and anonymous

 Poor handling of open source data can both prevent the benefits of OSINT from being realised and open investigations to new risks.
-This can limit the effectiveness of any given investigation if subjects are made aware that they are being observed.
+If subjects are made aware that they are being observed, this can limit the effectiveness of an investigation .
 Anonymity and secure data handling processes are essential to keep investigators’ actions under the radar.
-Key components that make this possible include —
+To ensure security, investigators must consider:

 1. Conducting investigations anonymously